dougbreaux/dougbreaux.github.io/_posts/2023-11-08-fun-with-jq.md

 Albeit perhaps a bit cryptic in syntax (much like regex).
 But there's also this fantastic playground at [jqplay.org](https://jqplay.org/) for testing options and producing the command syntax for you.

-(Side note, if you're on Windows and have installed Git for Windows, `jq` is part of the install!)

 ### Selecting fields from an array

 My particular need was to get the results of an API call that produces an array of "allowed" values for a data field - Country codes in this case - and convert that into a list of name-value pairs for use elsewhere.